akonisanchez/akonisanchez/README.md

 </details>

 💻 **New Horizons in Tech**
-I’m diving into the world of programming, building projects with Python, Flask, Ruby, Javascript, HTML, and CSS.
+I’m diving into the world of programming, building projects with Python, Flask,  Javascript, HTML, and CSS.
 I’m passionate about using tech to streamline processes, solve complex problems, and create tools that make a difference.
 There's a seemingly infinite amount of coding languages and frameworks that exist, and something new to learn everyday.

 🚀 **Why I’m Here**
 This space is where I explore, learn, and share.
 Whether it's crafting apps or contributing to impactful projects, I’m excited to connect, collaborate, and grow.